-The VIA EPIA-M Mini-ITX Mainboard includes an embedded VIA Eden Processor or VIA C3 E-Series Processor.
+The VIA EPIA-MII Mini-ITX Mainboard includes an embedded VIA Eden Processor or VIA C3 E-Series Processor.
 The CPUFAN (CPU fan) and SYSFAN (system fan) run on +12V and maintain system cooling.
 When connecting the wire to the connectors, always be aware that the red wire is the Positive and should be connected to the +12V.
 The black wire is Ground and should be connected to GND.
-Both CPU and System fan connectors have sensors to detect fan speed, but the power fan does not have a sensor.
-FAN3 is an additional FAN connector.
+Both CPU and System fan connectors have sensors to detect fan speed.